Backup

 The first one should be done very frequently (daily/weekly?), the second one once a year or whenever some greater changes to the PC are done.

 Concerning the USB harddisk I prefere small 2.5" ones that work without a separate power supply.
-For home use some 100GB should be enough, depending on whether you want to backup your home-made-porno-collection as well.

 Here I wrote a little guide that might help you.